By Steve Offsey

 What are Customer Journey Analytics platforms?

-Journey Analytics platforms enable you to “combine quantitative and qualitative data to analyze customer behaviors and motivations across touchpoints and over time to optimize customer interactions and predict future behavior.” – Forrester
+Journey Analytics software enable you to “combine quantitative and qualitative data to analyze customer behaviors and motivations across touchpoints and over time to optimize customer interactions and predict future behavior.” – Forrester

 Customer Journey Analytics Pros and Cons